2018 California Golden Bears football team

 The 2018 California Golden Bears football team represented the University of California, Berkeley in the 2018 NCAA Division I FBS football season.
 The Bears went 7–6 during Justin Wilcox's second year as head coach.
 The Bears upset #15 Washington 12–10 and defeated USC 15–14 at the Los Angeles Memorial Coliseum in Los Angeles to snap a 15-year losing streak to the Trojans, but at the same time, they also snapped a 18-year losing streak to USC in the Coliseum.
 They lost 10–7 in overtime to TCU in the 2018 Cheez-It Bowl.

-Bears offensive efficiency ranked as the second worst among all Power Five teams.
-This ranking was in direct contrast to Cal's offensive performances under Cal's previous coach Sonny Dykes, in 2014 Cal was ranked No. 11 in nation in points scored, and in 2015 was ranked No. 13 in total yards.
+Cal's offensive efficiency ranked as the second worst among all Power Five teams.
+This ranking was in direct contrast to Cal's offensive performances under Cal's previous coach Sonny Dykes; in 2014 Cal was ranked No. 11 in nation in points scored, and in 2015 was ranked No. 13 in total yards.
 However, there was an inverse contrast in team's defensive performance as Wilcox's 2018 team was ranked No. 15 in total yards allowed as opposed to consistent bottom of the charts performances under Dykes.
 Two standouts of Cal's defense were second team All-Pac-12 linebacker junior Evan Weaver who had 155 tackles and two interceptions, and first team All-Pac-12 senior Jordan Kunaszyk who had 143 tackles, six forced fumbles and one fumble recovered; Kunaszyk went undrafted but was later signed by the Carolina Panthers.

-Previous season

-First-year head coach Justin Wilcox was hired in January 2017, following the dismissal of Sonny Dykes.
-Wilcox led the Golden Bears to a record of 5–7 (2–7 Pac-12) in 2017 to finish in fifth place in the North Division.
-In a season highlight, the Bears beat No. 8-ranked Washington State by a margin of 37–3.
+Offseason

 On December 5, 2017, defensive line coach Jerry Azzinaro left the Golden Bears after one season to become the new defensive coordinator for the UCLA Bruins under Chip Kelly.

-NFL Draft Selections
+NFL Draft selections

-The Golden Bears had two individuals selected in the 2018 NFL Draft.
+The Golden Bears had two individuals selected in the 2018 NFL draft.